Mordechai Gur: Civilian and political career

 Following his retirement from the IDF, Gur was appointed as the general manager of Kur Mechanica company.
 In 1981 he was elected to the Knesset as a member of the Israeli Labor Party within the Alignment.
 Re-elected in 1984, he served as Minister of Health and was also a member of the Knesset's Security and Foreign Affairs Committee.
 Between 1986 and 1988 he served on the board of Solel Boneh, a construction company.
 In April 1988 he was appointed Minister without Portfolio, a position he retained following the 1988 elections until March 1990, when Labor pulled out of the coalition.

 After the Labor Party won the 1992 elections, Prime Minister Yitzhak Rabin appointed Gur to be Deputy Minister of Defense.
 In that role, Gur was responsible for preparing the Israeli economy for times of war and crisis and interacting with the Jewish settlers in the West Bank and in the Gaza Strip.
 Gur hoped to one day be prime minister, but cancer halted his political aspirations.

 Death

 In 1995, Gur became seriously ill with terminal cancer.
-He committed suicide with a handgun on July 16, 1995 at the age of 65.
+He died by suicide with a handgun on July 16, 1995 at the age of 65.
 Gur left a note saying he did not want to be a burden to his family.
 Israeli Prime Minister Yitzhak Rabin mourned him as "a special person, sensitive and strong, a soldier and a civilian, a lover of books and of writing, and above all, a friend."
 Gur was buried with full military honors in Tel Aviv.

 Legacy

 Area 21, a military base in the Sharon plain, was renamed in his honour (Camp Motta Gur).

 A Metronit station in Kiryat Ata is named after Gur.

 In Modiin a street and a school was named after Gur.

 Gur helped create the "Follow me" slogan of commanders in the Israel Defense Forces.

+Gur was played by Jack Warden in the film Raid on Entebbe (1977), Stefan Gierasch in Victory at Entebbe (1976), and Mark Ivanir in 7 Days in Entebbe (2018).